 Guidelines for Mentors

-The primary goal of this project is to provide support to vulnerable mentees through the development of a meaningful relationship with an older adult.
+The primary goal of the mentoring experience is to provide support to vulnerable mentees through the development of a meaningful relationship with an older adult.
 Over time, your relationship will grow and trust will develop.
 The following are some basic guidelines to follow.

 Always try to visit your mentee when you say you will or call to cancel if there's a problem.
 Try not to break a date with your mentee.
 Trust is crucial in your relationship.
 Nothing undermines trust faster than broken appointments.